-The Rhododendrons are blossoming in the Hever Castle gardens so be sure to visit us soon to enjoy these stunning displays of colour.
+The Rhododendrons are blossoming in the Hever Castle gardens providing stunning displays of colour.
 Fun fact – Rhododendrons are the national flower of Nepal and considered to be edible by the Nepalese who enjoy the flowers for their sour taste!

 Tips for Growing Rhododendrons